Regionally targeted assistance for asset managers in compliance program development, implementation and maintenanceBy Jurisdiction

 Asserts Picone, “Asset managers should look at a phased approach and to use a third party ManCo as an interim solution.
 My view is that while you cannot – and should not - simply wash your hands clean of the AIFMD, you should at some stage in the future envisage becoming your own AIFM.
 Clearly, given the complexity and intricacies of operating a management company, it’s certainly a good strategy, early on, to allocate that role to a third party ManCo.
 They can share the necessary knowledge and experience, the main regulatory and operational risks, which will help the fund manager get up to speed with AIFMD.

 “We work hand in hand with clients to help them develop their own AIFM,” continues Picone.
 “We can host them on our ManCo and then develop a plan to eventually allow them to operate on a standalone basis.
 There’s no forced retention.”

-Not only are operating models fluid, they also need to be customised - no fund manager is the same.
+Not only are operating models fluid, they also need to be customized - no fund manager is the same.
 None have the same operational infrastructure, talent base in-house, investor base, assets under management, or indeed future growth aspirations.
 While there are certain approaches to AIFMD that have proven to be successful, it is important that the solution addresses the fund manager’s unique nuances and take into account the absolute certainly of a fluid market.

 As a final word of advice, Travers suggests that regardless of which management company operating model fund managers choose to adopt, at the back of their mind they should be considering their investors and how their chosen route will stack up under due diligence.